kwojcicki/kwojcicki.github.io/_posts/2018-01-15-ES-TERMS_QUERY.md

 [This SO question](https://stackoverflow.com/questions/48984706/default-value-of-minimum-should-match) takes a deep dive into how minimum_should_match works in different contexts and queries.

 # Initial Problem
-Back when team was using Elasticsearch (ES) 5.5 there was an issue raised about being unable to query for more than 1024 specific events  RK-3116 - Event Pages(s) -- "Tooltip pop up on event bubbles fails to load on 1/day / 1K Events" DONE  .
+Back in 2017 the team I was working on received a Jira from the QA team about Tooltips being unable to load with 1k Events.
+A little background, our UI has an event timeline where the user can hover over events and a http request was made to the backend to receive more information about the events.
+The backend would take the requested Event IDs and perform an query against an Elasticsearch v5.5 instance.
+In situations where a large amount of Event IDs were requested the backend would return *Interal Server Error 500*.

-To query for specific events a terms query is used
+The query performed by the backend service looked essentially like this

 ```
-{ "query": { "terms" : { "event_ids" : ["event1", "event2", .... , "event1025"]} } }
+{ "query": { "terms" : { "event_ids" : ["event1", "event2", .... , "event1029"]} } }
 ```